Xalil404/Radical_Rides/README.md

 ### Products Page

-Products can be viewed in three ways, either all the products which the website offers at the same time, products based on a sport category or products based on a sports sub-category.
+Products can be viewed in three ways, either all the products which the website offers at the same time, products based on a sport category i.e. (surfing) or products based on a sports sub-category i.e. (surfing-long boards).
 When viewing numerous products, if the amount of products exceeds 15 products per page, the user will see a pagination feature at the bottom of the page to move onto the next page instead of having a very long scroll, providing a much simpler user experience.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701009096/Project%204/SCR-20231126-mxin_cqy7n0.png" width="auto" height="auto" alt="Radical Rides products page">

 ### Product Details Page

-The product details page provides all available attributes of information of the product being viewed and also shows a section under the main product of other products which are similar to the prooduct being viewed with an option to visit the similar product's product details page.
+The product details page provides all available attribute information of the product being viewed and also shows a section under the main product of other products which are similar to the prooduct being viewed with an option to visit the similar product's product details page.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701009049/Project%204/SCR-20231126-mxas_gzpi9q.png" width="auto" height="auto" alt="Radical Rides Product details page">

 ### Shopping Bag

 A central feature of any e-commerce platform, the shopping bag shows the list of items which the user has added for purchase.
-In the shopping bag, the user can increase or decrease the quantity of items they would like to purchase or delete them altogether and remove them from the shopping bag for purchase.
+In the shopping bag, the user can increase or decrease the quantity of items they would like to purchase or delete them altogether and remove them from the shopping bag.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008199/Project%204/Screenshot_2023-11-26_at_2.16.19_PM_acqbol.png" width="auto" height="auto" alt="Radical Rides landing page">

 ### Liked Products Page

 The liked products page is a very handy feature.
 Should the user be browsing products casually and is hesitant to add interesting products to the shopping bag because that would indicate an intent to purchase, each product details page has a LIKE button which the user can click and the product is immediately added to the liked or bookmarked products page.

 Then at a later time they can visit the liked products page in order to see a summary of all of the produts which they liked on the site and likewise unlike and remove them from that section or click on them to go the product's details page and add them to the shopping bag.

 The user does not need to be logged in or have an account in order to like products and add them to the liked products page, therefore minimizing the adoption drop rate of using this feature.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008258/Project%204/Screenshot_2023-11-26_at_2.17.11_PM_r52vt6.png" width="auto" height="auto" alt="Radical Rides liked products page">

 ### Custom Board Orders Page

 Should the website not have a board that meets the exact specifications of a customer, they have the option to visit the custom board orders page and submit a custom board order.
-They can specify the board type based on sport, board class, its lenght, width and thickness, image to be printed on the board, select a board color and input any additional notes to the board designer.
+They can specify the board type based on sport, board class, its length, width and thickness, image to be printed on the board, select a board color and input any additional notes to the board designer.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008301/Project%204/Screenshot_2023-11-26_at_2.18.00_PM_ahbex3.png" width="auto" height="auto" alt="Radical Rides custom product orders page">

 ### Wish Lists Page

 The website consits of a wishlists page.
-This feature gives the user the ability to create a wishlit for a specific occasion, add products to it and have it always saved to their profile in order to revisit at a later date and purchase when the needed occasion arrives.
+This feature gives the user the ability to create a wishlist for a specific occasion, add products to it and have it always saved to their profile in order to revisit at a later date and purchase when the needed occasion arrives.
 Products in a whislist are daynamic, users can add more products to them or remove products from them.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008362/Project%204/Screenshot_2023-11-26_at_2.19.01_PM_ahoksa.png" width="auto" height="auto" alt="Radical Rides wishlist page">

 ### Product Reviews Page

-Previous customers of Radical Rides products have the option of visiting the product reviews page and submitting a review of a product which they have purchased and can leave on honest review of how they feel about the product's quality with a star rating and text review.
-Users have to be logged in to use this feature to avoid spam reviews and so that there is accountability on who wrote the review and the business owner can reach out to users if they were genuinely unhappy about a specific product in order to remedy the siuation.
+Previous customers of Radical Rides products have the option of visiting the product reviews page and submitting a review of a product which they have purchased and can leave an honest review of how they feel about the product's quality with a star rating and text review.

+Anyone can view the reviews page, however users have to be logged in to actually submit a review in order to avoid spam reviews and so that there is accountability on who wrote the review and the business owner can reach out to users if they were genuinely unhappy about a specific product in order to remedy the siuation.
 Viewing reviews however is open to all users whether logged in or not.
 This feature builds greater trust and transparency amongst potential customers regarding the business' products and offerings.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008501/Project%204/Screenshot_2023-11-26_at_2.21.20_PM_bexaxu.png" width="auto" height="auto" alt="Radical Rides product reviews page">

 ### Contact Form

-Users can submit a contact form and message in order to get in touch with Radical Rides staff.
+Users can submit a contact form and leave a message in order to get in touch with Radical Rides staff.
 The staff of the website receive the submitted messages in their Django admin portal.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008551/Project%204/Screenshot_2023-11-26_at_2.22.10_PM_su6bpk.png" width="auto" height="auto" alt="Radical Rides contact form">

 ### Profile Page

-The profile page is mainly focused on storing two pieces of information, the user's default deilivery or shipping information and an order history of previous purchases.
+The profile page is mainly focused on storing two pieces of information, the user's default delivery or shipping information and an order history of previous purchases.
 When a user fills out their profile delivery information, that information is filled out by default on the order checkout page simplifying the checkout process and providing a smoother user experience.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701008586/Project%204/Screenshot_2023-11-26_at_2.22.45_PM_vttn3c.png" width="auto" height="auto" alt="Radical Rides landing page">